stmar89/AlgEt/doc/ListOfCommands.md

 *given E subset O, returns the sequence of orders between E and O*

-# List of functions
+# List of instrinsics in Idl.m:
- in Idl.m.m:
 --

 <pre>